Guide

 Section 02

-The 10 terms you will see on every tender
+10 terms you will see often

 1. ATM (Approach to Market) the published tender listing